aldoborrero/llm-prompt/README.md

 This plugin is an improvement over the `llm chat` command in the following areas:

-- It introduces support for `rich` markdown to display colorful terminal colors.
+- It introduces support for `rich` markdown to display colorful terminal outputs.
 - It introduces support for `prompt_toolkit` that allows to have a better experience between multi-line and single-line.

 It mimics the `llm chat` options and arguments, so it's a direct substitute.